On the morning of June 27, with 447/454 delegates present in agreement, the National Assembly passed the Road Law.

 At the same time, supplement revenue for the State budget to increase support for the development of road infrastructure and public transport systems in urban areas.

-Regarding road transport activities, there are suggestions to add regulations on tourist passenger transport business types; add passenger transport business types by 4-wheel electric vehicles operating in restricted areas to Clause 6; there are suggestions to have stricter regulations on passenger transport business types under contract.
+Regarding road transport activities, there are suggestions to add regulations on tourist passenger transport business types; add passenger transport business types using 4-wheel electric vehicles operating in restricted areas to Clause 6; there are suggestions to have stricter regulations on passenger transport business types under contract.

-Accepting the opinions of National Assembly deputies, the National Assembly Standing Committee added the type of 4-wheeled motor vehicles to Clause 5 and related clauses in Article 56;
+Incorporating the opinions of National Assembly deputies, the Standing Committee of the National Assembly added the type of 4-wheeled motor vehicles to Clause 5 and related clauses in Article 56;

 At the same time, the report added as follows: The Draft Law has stipulated that contract vehicles and tourist vehicles are contract vehicles because these two types have similar characteristics and nature in terms of transport organization; have similar scope of operation, service objects and forms of contract between transport business units and transport hirers.
-When these two types are generally stipulated as contract vehicles, they are still given priority to operate in tourist areas, tourist spots, and transport tourists as per current regulations...
+When these two types are generally stipulated as contract vehicles, they are still given priority to operate in tourist areas, destinations, and transport tourists as per current regulations...

-Regarding the proposal to more strictly manage the type of passenger transport business under contract, the Standing Committee of the National Assembly finds that specific regulations will be specified by the Government in detail according to Clause 14 of this Article and the management practices of state agencies.
+Regarding the proposal to more strictly manage the passenger transport business under contract, the Standing Committee of the National Assembly finds that specific regulations will be specified by the Government in detail according to Clause 14 of this Article and the management practices of state agencies.
 Therefore, the Standing Committee of the National Assembly proposes that the National Assembly keep this content as in the draft Law submitted to the National Assembly for approval.

-Receiving the opinions of National Assembly deputies, the National Assembly Standing Committee directed to revise and supplement Clause 8, Article 56 of the draft Law to be submitted to the National Assembly for approval.
+In response to the opinions of National Assembly deputies, the Standing Committee of the National Assembly directed the revision and supplementation of Clause 8, Article 56 of the draft Law to be submitted to the National Assembly for approval.

 Source: https://dantri.com.vn/xa-hoi/quoc-hoi-thong-qua-luat-duong-bo-chua-quy-dinh-phi-giao-thong-noi-do-20240627093417085.htm